-Cervical Screening: What Pacific Women Need to Know
+Cervical Screening: What Pacific women need to know

-Having the smear test
+Having the test

 About your results

-Some women may be asked to go back for another test if there were not enough cells in the sample, or if there are changes.
+You may be asked to go back for another test if there were not enough cells in the sample, or if there are changes.
 An abnormal result hardly ever means cancer.

 How much will the test cost?

-Who does the tests?
+Who does the test?

 - Your GP – there are many female GPs who provide this service